We will be closed on Thursday, November 28, and Friday, November 29, for Thanksgiving. For more details, visit our holiday schedule.

 Reason #2: Inconsistent Firmware Releases

 Over time, devices will be replaced in the ring.
 This can begin to introduce more firmware versions on the ring.
-The more firmware versions present within the loop, the more you open up your loop to undocumented features or bugs leading to unpredictable communication flow.
+The more firmware versions present within the network loop, the more you open up your loop to undocumented features or bugs leading to unpredictable communication flow.

 Reason #3: Data Flow and Process Around the Ring